tc39/proposal-signals/README.md

         // Create a Signal which evaluates to the value returned by the callback.
         // Callback is called with this signal as the this value. constructor(cb: (this: Computed<T>) => T, options?: SignalOptions<T>);

-        // Get the value of the signal get(): T;
     }

     // This namespace includes "advanced" features that are better to
     // leave for framework authors rather than application developers.
     // Analogous to `crypto.subtle`
     namespace subtle {
-        // Run a callback with all tracking disabled (even for nested computed). function untrack<T>(cb: () => T): T;
+        // Run a callback with all tracking disabled function untrack<T>(cb: () => T): T;

         // Get the current computed signal which is tracking any signal reads, if any